ULE-Alliance/hanfun/README.md

     $ make check

+To run only a particular test, issue:

+    $ make check CTEST_ARGS="-N -R <name of the test>"

 ## Examples

 The folder _apps/_ contains two example applications, one for the concentrator (base) side and one